sarahliz24/aeh_art/README.md

 </details>

 ## Typograhy
 Roboto was used as the primary font as it is clear and easy to read.
 It was also chosen as it is serious and plain text, which links in with the scientific aspects of the site.
-I initally chose Prompt as a secondary font, which was intended to used for paragraph text, but I removeed this during development as I found the readability of the font was poor, particularly in used in bold.
+I initally chose Prompt as a secondary font, which was intended to used for paragraph text, but I removeed this during development as I found the readability of the font was poor, particularly when used in bold.

 ## Imagery
 Imagery was chosen to complement the science theme.
 The site concept is designed to reflect the layers of soil in a soil profile (as in much of the artist's art).
 The header of ferns represents the top layer/surface, and the colours get darker as the user travels towards the footer, as in many soil profiles.
 The background of most of the site was kept simple as a plain slate gray background so as not to distract from the artwork.
 The text section on the index page has a background of rocky dark soil, and the footer acts as the bedrock of the layers in strong black.